 - The financial status of each parent

 Finally, the court also considers the sincerity of both parties seeking joint custody, making sure that the joint or shared custody agreement is not being traded for other concessions.
 In some situations, granting joint custody may affect eligibility to assistance programs such as welfare and medical assistance.
 The courts evaluate this information before coming to a final decision.
 If you would like to learn more on joint custody, contact a child custody attorney in Manassas at our firm.

 Contact a Manassas child custody attorney

-Please contact The Daugherty Law Firm for help with your joint custody situation.
-Our highly qualified child custody attorneys in Manassas are here to assist you.
+Please contact The Daugherty Law Firm for help with your joint custody situation in Prince William and Fauquier counties as well as other areas throughout Northern Virginia.
+Our highly qualified child custody attorneys are here to assist you.
 Contact us today online or call our office at 703-659-2437.

 We offer reasonable fixed fee arrangements and accept major credit cards.